How do you clean reusable sanitary pads?

 If you have used tampons and disposable pads since puberty this is a big step.
 The planet will thank you, as will your wallet and your vulva!

-I field Customers questions daily through our live chat.
+I field Customers questions daily through our live chat, here I'll answer some of our top questions about washing and storing reusable pads:

 I have 11 yrs of experience - good and bad - that I would love to share.